nikcbg/TF_Book_Ch_4/module_example/prod/data_stores/mysql/README.md

 # Createing MySQL database in AWS for production environment

 This folder contains terraform code that creates MySQL database that talks to webservers cluster in AWS.
+The MySQL database should be created first because webservers cluster depends on it.

 --------------------------------------------------------------------------------------------------------------
 ### List of files in this folder: